Adimali: Valara Waterfall

 Valara Waterfall is another 1 kilometer from Cheeyapara waterfall en route to Adimaly.
 One of the tributaries of The Periyar River cascades steeply from the top of a hill to a depth of about 200 feet, into a gorge.

 Adimaly Waterfall

 Near the centre of Adimali township, an eponymous waterfall has become an attraction and landmark, accessible from the town.

 Climate

 Adimaly generally has a cool climate throughout the year, typical of the higher altitudes, though not as cold as Munnar.
 Temperatures rarely exceed 26 degrees and never drop below 10 degrees as it usually stays around 17-24 degrees.
-Though December–January are comparatively cooler than other months.
+December and January are cooler than other months.
 Adimaly is a place with heavy rainfall mostly throughout the year and it is heaviest during the June–September season of southwest monsoon.
 Rains in Adimaly sometimes continue for hours or even days without any dry spell, which may bring the town to a standstill.

 New residents frequently relocate to Adimaly, owing to its atmosphere and surroundings.
-This is evident considering the abrupt increase in population both within the town and nearby areas in the recent past.